0xF0CACC1A/jolie/RECURSIVE_FIELD_IMPLEMENTATION.md

 ### Interface Satisfaction Only

-**ZERO interface overhead**: SelectPathNode and CurrentValueNode already had visitor methods.
+**ZERO interface overhead**: PathSpecNode and CurrentValueNode already had visitor methods.
 We only extended their internal fields, which doesn't require new visitor methods.

 **Total: 0 interface-only changes**